 If you have more time, head out of town to Paso Robles, a town located a bit further inland that is home to over 200 wineries.
 Among the favorite Paso wineries here are Justin Vineyards, Daou Vineyards, and J. Johr.

 Cambria has a nice selection of cozy and casual restaurants.
 But if you’re looking for something a bit more upscale, you’ll find that as well.

 Pie lovers shouldn’t pass up Linn’s Easy As Pie Cafe.
 Though they serve a range of other dishes, including sandwiches and soups, it’s the pie that draws people from all over the region.
-And the pie they are best known for is the olallieberry, so why not take home a whole one?
+They are best known for olallieberry pie, so why not take home a whole one?

 If you enjoy wine and want a fine-dining experience, then head to Madeline’s Restaurant and Wine Cellar, open for lunch and dinner.
 The menu features entrees like filet mignon, veal, and fresh fish.
 All the wine is sourced from Central Coast wineries, including their own list of handcrafted wines.
 If you just want to try the wine, you can visit their tasting room, which is open every day.

 Moonstone Beach Bar & Grill is the place for a tasty seafood dinner with an ocean view.
 If weather permits, grab a table on the outdoor patio.
 But even from the inside, you’ll get great views.
 Then, after dinner, cross the street to Moonstone Beach for a sunset walk on the sand.

 Where To Shop In Cambria